krakend/krakend-ce/.github/ISSUE_TEMPLATE/help-and-questions.md

 ---
 name: Help and questions
-about: You are stuck trying to do something, get unexpected result or you simply have a question or suggestion
+about: You are stuck trying to do something, you get unexpected results or you simply have a question or suggestion
 title: ''
 labels: 'question'